RohinSequeira/EVA6_Session4_Backpropagation_and_Architectural_Basics/README.md

 # EVA6_Session4_Backpropagation_and_Architectural_Basics

-This this we are working on a two part problem, please follow the links to access corresponding contents:
+Here we are working on a two part problem, please follow the links to access corresponding contents:

 ### 1. Implementing Backpropagation in excel: